Amazon DSP provides a multitude of targeting options, ranging from customer demographics, and behavioral targeting to contextual and remarketing.

 7. In-Market targeting

 Target individuals who have recently expressed an interest in products or services similar to what you offer.
-This targeting can prove beneficial for both mid-funnel and bottom-funnel advertising, as the targeted audience is more likely to make a purchase in the near future.
+This targeting can prove beneficial for both mid-funnel and bottom-funnel advertising, as the targeted audience is more likely to purchase shortly.

 For instance, if you are selling running shoes, you can focus on people whose shopping behaviors suggest they are inclined to buy running shoes.